-In 1996, the Business program was granted accreditation status by the Association of Collegiate Business Schools and Programs (ACBSP), 7007 College Boulevard, Suite 420, Overland Park, Kansas 66211 - telephone - (913) 339-9356.
+The Business program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP), 7007 College Boulevard, Suite 420, Overland Park, Kansas 66211 telephone - (913) 339-9356.

 Graduates will be prepared to work in an array of commercial, retail and professional office situations.
-Examples of these positions include first line supervisors, general managers, food service and lodging managers, professional sales representatives, bookkeeping and accounting clerks and related administrative, industrial and professional positions.
-Graduates of this program will be prepared for
+Examples of these positions include first line supervisors, general